Table of Contents

 Stem Cell Injections

 Stem cell injections are a newer type of injection that is being used to treat a variety of conditions, including joint pain.
-Stem cells are a type of cell that has the ability to differentiate into other types of cells.
+Stem cells are a type of cell that can differentiate into other types of cells.
 This means that they have the potential to repair or replace damaged tissue.

 There are many different types of stem cells, but the most common type used for joint injections is mesenchymal stem cells.
 These cells are found in the bone marrow and fat tissue.